 Gum flap surgery, also called periodontal flap surgery, treats and repairs periodontal pockets.
 The procedure is also used to treat periodontitis.

-Periodontitis (periodontal disease) is the advanced form of gum disease caused by the long-term buildup of plaque and tartar below the gums.
-The disease permanently destroys your gums, ligaments, and surrounding bone tissue.
-If periodontitis is left untreated, tooth loss can occur.
+Periodontitis (periodontal disease) is an advanced form of gum disease.
+It is caused by the long-term buildup of plaque and tartar below the gums.2

 If you experience bleeding for more than two days, you can develop an infection.
 Call your periodontist right away if this occurs.

 Other possible complications of gum flap surgery include:

 Gum recession can increase the chances of root decay.
 Treating these conditions largely depend on how severe the problem is.